martin-steinegger/Complete-Striped-Smith-Waterman-Library/README.md

-#SSW Library: An SIMD Smith-Waterman C/C++/Python Library for Use in Genomic Applications
+#  SSW Library: An SIMD Smith-Waterman C/C++/Python Library for Use in Genomic Applications

+Simple extention of the SSW library to show several best alignments for each reference + cmake support.

 License: MIT